krivenko/ezARPACK/README.md

 Not at the moment... :(

-For the time being you are invited to use source files in `test/c++` as examples.
+For the time being you are invited to check `example/example.cpp`.

 Acknowledgements
 ----------------